Police investigating suspicious fire that destroyed 2 cruisers behind Dracut police station

 DRACUT, MASS.
-(WHDH) - Police launched an investigation Wednesday night into a suspicious fire that destroyed two cruisers behind the Dracut police station.
+(WHDH) - Police launched an investigation Wednesday night after a suspicious fire destroyed two cruisers behind the Dracut police station.

 Officers were responding to multiple emergency calls simultaneously around 9 p.m. when a shift supervisor received a call about a fire in the back parking lot of the police station, according to Dracut Police Chief Peter Bartlett.